Vl-tb/LA-library/readme.md

 * Check matrix for being identent

 bool function to check whether the given matrix is identent or not.
-Only works linearly so far.
+User may run this either linear, in parallel with the set amount of threads or via tbb.

 ```
 std::vector<std::vector<int>> vector_1 {{1, 0, 5}, {2,1, 6}, {3, 4, 0}};